-Once I did some research on Na Kamura’s art, her vibrant works of art are ultimately considered to be abstract, figurative landscapes.
-Although Na Kamura’s landscapes are innovative and “a breath of fresh air” in comparison to other landscapes in the history of art, I believe her landscapes are derived from the landscapes of the Japanese artist Katsushika Hokusai and from the classical masters of the Western tradition, such as Giorgione and Jean-François Millet.
-Maki Na Kamura shows us how the artistic heritage of her current home in the West and her ethnic heritage in the East can come together to create landscape compositions that diverge from the styles of landscapes created in the past.
+Maki Na Kamura’s vibrant works of art are ultimately considered to be abstract, figurative landscapes.
+Although they are innovative and “a breath of fresh air” in comparison to other landscapes in the history of art, I believe her landscapes are derived from those of Japanese artist Katsushika Hokusai and from the classical masters of the Western tradition, such as Giorgione and Jean-François Millet.
+Maki Na Kamura shows us how the artistic heritage of her current home in the West and her ethnic heritage in the East can come together to create landscape compositions that diverge from the styles created in the past.

 However, in the Oriental tradition, a horizon line tends to be absent in landscape paintings.
 Thus, it is evident that the lack of a traditional horizon line in Na Kamura’s paintings seems to have been inspired by the 19th century Japanese painter-illustrator, Hokusai.
 His most notable work, Great Wave off Kanagawa, is a prime example of Hokusai’s works that do not use a horizon line that is interrupted by clouds.

-While many Western landscapes use straight, horizontal horizon lines to give paintings their static nature, Na Kamura creates a sense of dynamism with the horizon line by dividing it into pieces.
-This destruction of the straight horizon line into several pieces is what gives Na Kamura’s landscapes their fragmentary nature.
+While many Western landscapes use straight, parallel horizon lines to give paintings their static nature, Na Kamura creates a sense of dynamism by dividing the horizon line into pieces.
+It gives the artist’s landscapes their fragmentary nature.
 However, figurative elements such as people and buildings are also found in her paintings.
-The combination of both abstract and figurative elements within Na Kamura’s compositions create an interesting contrast within the paintings.
+The combination of both abstract and figurative elements within Na Kamura’s compositions creates interesting contrast within the paintings.

 The Use of Ancient Masterpieces of Giorgione and Millet

-Recently, Na Kamura revealed in an interview that her use of Japanese landscape painting techniques did not come from close examinations and studies of these paintings but through her memories of seeing these paintings in a museum.
-The unconventional nature of this series of landscapes is further attributed by the use 0f an unusually long German word: Landschaftsdarstellung, dubbed “LD.”
-The use of this word is Na Kamura’s way of making a statement that her landscapes escape from the reality of the landscapes that humans encounter each and every day.
+Recently, Maki Na Kamura revealed in an interview that her use of Japanese landscape painting techniques did not come from close examinations and studies of these paintings but through her memories of seeing these paintings in a museum.
+The unconventional nature of this series of landscapes is further attributed by the use of a German word: Landschaftsdarstellung, dubbed “LD.”
+It means: ‘landscape representation’ and might be a statement that Na Kamura’s landscapes escape from the reality of nature.